ipfs/ipfs-check/README.md

 > Check if you can find your content on IPFS

-A tool for checking the accessibility of your data by IPFS peers
+A tool for checking the retrievability of data by IPFS peers

 ## Documentation